ARPA-SIMC/arkimet/doc/ds-ondisk2.md

   (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?) [corrupted]
 - data on disk must match the order of data used by queries [dirty]
+- data files not known by the index are considered data files whose entire content has been removed [deleted]
+- if the index has been deleted and the dataset has not been checked, segments not known by the index are marked for reindexing instead of deletion [unaligned]

 ### During --accurate check